310.595.5181

 Malibu is not a single market.
-The 27-mile coastline from Topanga to the Ventura County line contains more than a dozen distinct residential enclaves, and the differences between them — in price, in privacy, in beach access, in who actually lives there — are larger than buyers from outside the area typically expect.
-Three enclaves in particular define the very top of the Malibu market: the Malibu Colony, Carbon Beach (better known as Billionaire's Beach), and Point Dume.
+The 27-mile coastline from Topanga to the Ventura County line holds more than a dozen distinct enclaves, and after almost two decades working this coast I can tell you the differences between them — in price, in privacy, in beach access, in who actually lives there — are larger than buyers from outside the area expect.
+Three names in particular define the very top of the Malibu market: the Malibu Colony, Carbon Beach (better known as Billionaire's Beach), and Point Dume.

-These are the addresses that show up in the public record when entertainment moguls, tech founders, hedge fund principals, and international UHNW families acquire California coastal property.
-They are also fundamentally different from each other in ways that matter to buyers making the choice between them.
+These are the addresses you read about when an entertainment mogul, a tech founder, a hedge fund principal, or an international UHNW family acquires California coastal property.
+They are also fundamentally different from each other in ways that matter when you're choosing between them.

 The Quick Snapshot